travis-ci/docs-travis-ci-com/user/build-configuration.md

 More on PPAs [in this article](http://www.makeuseof.com/tag/ubuntu-ppa-technology-explained/), search for [available PPAs on Launchpad](https://launchpad.net/ubuntu/+ppas).

-## Build Timeouts
+## Job Timeouts

 Because it is very common to see test suites or before scripts to hang up, Travis CI has hard time limits.
-If a script or test suite takes longer to run, the build will be forcefully terminated and you will see a message about this in your build log.
+If a script or test suite takes longer to run, the job will be forcefully terminated and you will see a message about this in your build log.

-With our current timeouts, a build will be terminated if it's still running after 50 minutes (respectively 70 on travis-ci.com), or if there hasn't been any log output in 10 minutes.
+With our current timeouts, a job will be terminated if it's still running after 50 minutes (respectively 70 on travis-ci.com), or if there hasn't been any log output in 10 minutes.

 Some common reasons why test suites may hang up: